Bloom-host/BloomDocs/docs/running_a_server/whitelist.md

 ---
 ## Whitelisting On Bedrock
 :::important
-The command for whitelisting on bedrock is `/allowlist` NOT `/whitelist`
+The command for Whitelisting on Bedrock is `/allowlist` NOT `/whitelist`
 :::

-To start off heres a list of all the sub commands under the whitelist command:
+To start off here's a list of all the sub-commands under the Whitelist command:
 * `/allowlist add [player]` - Adds a player to the list
-* `/allowlist list` - Shows you the current list of whitelisted players
+* `/allowlist list` - Shows you the current list of Whitelisted players
-* `/allowlist off` - Turns off the whitelist, which allows anyone to join
+* `/allowlist off` - Turns off the Whitelist, which allows anyone to join
-* `/allowlist on` - Turns on the whitelist, which allows only whitelisted players to join
+* `/allowlist on` - Turns on the Whitelist, which allows only Whitelisted players to join
 * `/allowlist reload` - Reloads the cached list to match the list that is inside of `allowlist.json`
 * `/allowlist remove [player]` - Removes a player from the list

 ### In Game
-There is only 3 steps to turn on your whitelist in game:
+There is only 3 steps to turn on your Whitelist in game:
-* Step 1: `/allowlist on` - Turns the whitelist on.
+* Step 1: `/allowlist on` - Turns the Whitelist on.
-* Step 2: `/allowlist add [player]` - Add someone to your whitelist.
+* Step 2: `/allowlist add [player]` - Add someone to your Whitelist.
 * Step 3: Repeat Step #2 for all of your friends.

 And that's it!
 Whitelist is now on, and only the people on the list can join your server!

 ### Through The File
-Just like Java, adding someone to the whitelist through the file is a bit more complicated:
+Just like Java, adding someone to the Whitelist through the file is a bit more complicated:
-* Step 1 `/allowlist on` - Just like in game this will enable whitelist.
+* Step 1 `/allowlist on` - Just like in game this will enable Whitelist.
-* Step 2: Open the `allowlist.json` file in your file editor, if you have never added someone to the whitelist before it'll look like this:
+* Step 2: Open the `allowlist.json` file in your file editor, if you have never added someone to the Whitelist before it'll look like this:
 ```yaml
 []
 ```